Purdue-CS193/homework-0-tanya-saxena1/index.md

 # Tanya Saxena's First CS193 Homework

 ### Favorite Things About CS193
-- No exams
+- **No** exams
-- Learning more about CS
+- Learning more about programming
-- Help with CS Classes
+- Help with CS Tools

 [Link](url) and ![Image](src)